 Follow the money

-- Aspartame is found in about 6,000 products.
+- Aspartame is found in over 6,000 products.
 Gum, candy, gelatin, desserts, ice cream, yogurt, vitamins, prescription medicine, cough drops, and more.
 Any product labeled as “sugar free” is likely to have an artificial sweetener.

 - Professor Helen Hazuda, of the University of Texas’s health science center studied 500 people for 10 years and found that diet soda drinkers waists expand 70% faster.